nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Commits.md

   checkout feature
-  commit message: "Normal commit on feature" checkout main merge feature message: "Merge Commit"
+  commit message: "Normal commit on feature" checkout main merge feature id: "Merge Commit"
 </div>

 Each commit is identified by its unique *SHA*-ID, and Git allows